A Practical Guide for Single Domain Antibody Production

 Compared with conventional antibodies, nanobodies are smaller, more hydrophilic and can be mass-produced by recombinant expression in E. coli or yeast, effectively avoiding the batch-to-batch production variation of conventional antibodies.
 Due to these characteristics, nanobodies have a series of advantages in new drug discovery, showing great potential:

-General experimental process of nanobody development and discovery:
+General experimental process of single domain antibody development and discovery:

-The experimental process mainly includes alpaca immunization, phage library construction, nanobody screening, nanobody candidate expression, purification, and verification.
+The experimental process mainly includes alpaca immunization, phage library construction, VHH screening, VHH candidate expression, purification, and verification.
 After antigen immunization in alpacas,the specific antibodies are matured in vivo by the action of the immune system.
-B lymphocytes are then isolated for extraction of total RNA. cDNA is obtained by reverse transcription using RNA as template. cDNA is then used as template for nested PCR to obtain diverse nanobody encoding frame DNA fragments.
-The nanobody DNA fragments are then enzyme digested and linked to phagemids to form phage libraries.
-Nanobodies are screened by phage display and screening technology, and the positive nanobody candidates were further verified by Elisa or SPR analysis.
+B lymphocytes are then isolated for extraction of total RNA. cDNA is obtained by reverse transcription using RNA as template. cDNA is then used as template for nested PCR to obtain diverse VHH encoding frame DNA fragments.
+The VHH DNA fragments are then enzyme digested and linked to phagemids to form phage libraries.
+Nanobodies are screened by phage display and screening technology, and the positive VHH candidates were further verified by Elisa or SPR analysis.

 1. Antigen preparation: Antigen quality including purity and bioactivity should be confirmed before immunization.
 Multiple freeze-thaw cycles should be avoided to mimimize denaturation.
 An alpaca can be immunized with 1-3 protein antigens at the same time.
 Each antigen for each immunization injection should be kept at about 0.5mg and the total antigen volume should be less than 1.5 mL.
 The volume of antigen and adjuvant emulsified would be 1:1 before immunization.